 A Worldwide Effort at Reforestation

 In many ways, the study's timing couldn't be more perfect, as it aligns with current global efforts around ecological restoration.
 One example is the Trillion Trees Vision, which seeks to restore 1 trillion trees by 2050.
-Another is the Bonn Challenge, which is a partnership between the government of Germany and the U.N.'s International Union for Conservation of Nature that aims to restore 371 million acres (150 million hectares) of deforested land by 2020.
+Another is the Bonn Challenge, which is a partnership between the government of Germany and the U.N.'s International Union for Conservation of Nature that aims to restore 371 million acres (150 million hectares) degraded and deforested landscapes into restoration and 864 million acres (350 million hectares) by 2030.

 You might be thinking, well, that sounds pretty easy.
 Let's all roll up our sleeves and save the planet by planting one tree at a time — right?
 But some experts say the situation is actually a little more complicated than that rosy picture.
 Especially if most nations don't chip in to help.